 Today I’ll be sharing with you some of the few different ways to eat tapas in Spain: all slightly different, but all sharing the same basic definition of tapas.

 The free tapa

-In most areas of Spain (unfortunately, Barcelona is the exception) people would be offended if they didn’t get a free tapa with their drink: you order a glass of wine or a beer, and you get a small cheap appetizer free of charge.
-If you stay in the bar and keep ordering drinks, a good bartender will be offering you better tapas (evolving from a couple of anchovies for your first drink to maybe a portion of spanish omelette for your third or fourth, for instance).
+In most areas of Spain (unfortunately, Barcelona is the exception but there are a handful of bars serving free tapas) people would be offended if they didn’t get a free tapa with their drink: you order a glass of wine or a beer, and you get a small cheap appetizer free of charge.
+If you stay in the bar and keep ordering drinks, a good bartender will be offering you better tapas (evolving from a couple of anchovies for your first drink to maybe a portion of Spanish omelette for your third or fourth, for instance).
 A great trick to get customers to keep spending their money at their venue.

 Tapas bar hopping

 Again, a popular way of going tapas eating in most of Spain (but not so much in Barcelona, although we try to emulate it in our Barcelona tapas tour).
 In many cities such as Seville, Madrid or Bilbao there are whole neighborhoods where there is a tapas bar next to the other.
 The meaning of tapas bar hopping is that you go to one bar, order a (paid) tapa and a drink, then move to the next bar and order another tapa and another drink, and keep going the whole night long…